-Opening in Autumn 2017, Trotman House, will be the home away from home for up to 45 weekly and full girl boarders, as well as a number of flexi-boarders and day girls.
+Trotman House opened in the Autumn Term 2017 and is the home away from home for up to 45 weekly and full girl boarders, as well as a number of flexi-boarders and day girls.

 This brand new, state of the art, light and spacious building has been designed and built with the highest regard for those who will use it on a daily basis and also the wider community—the sustainability that’s in every fibre of the construction will come to be valued by generations to come.

-Based on the already highly successful design scheme of Alliott House (day girls), Trotman House will offer the best in girls’ day and boarding facilities.
+Based on the already highly successful design scheme of Alliott House (day girls), Trotman House offers the best in girls’ day and boarding facilities.

 Housemistress: Sarah Wyatt

 Sarah Wyatt is the first Trotman Housemistress (HsM).
 An experienced Mathematics teacher, she will manage the staffing, organisation and resourcing of the House.
 She will provide for the safety, good discipline and pastoral well-being of all pupils, staff and domestic staff in the House as well as managing the administration of the House, its maintenance and ensuring excellent communications with all parties.